 Recent projects: with Tom Hanks, HENRY IV in Los Angeles; with Christopher Plummer, THE TEMPEST, onstage and filmed at Stratford, and Plummer's solo show A WORD OR TWO; the PBS documentary JEWS & BASEBALL narrated by Dustin Hoffman; IMAGINATION DEAD IMAGINE, his chamber music-theatre treatment of Samuel Beckett's text, for string quartet, recorded voices, and laptop, seen in LA, San Diego and Prague; two US premieres with Tom Stoppard; collaborating with Stacy Keach on his solo show as Hemingway; two collaborations with

-Frances Ya-Chu Cowhig - THE LAST WORDS OF UNCLE DIRT (Playwright's Horizons, featuring Kok-Hwa-Lie, with Wu Man on pipa) and their music/theatre piece THE NEW PLANET; three piano sonatas: SHEETCAKE, FATS NOVEMBER, and TUESDAY FOR TOY PIANO; and a new collaboration with Al Pacino.
+Frances Ya-Chu Cowhig - THE LAST WORDS OF UNCLE DIRT (Playwright's Horizons, featuring Kok-Hwa-Lie, with Wu Man on pipa) and their music/theatre piece THE NEW PLANET; three piano sonatas: SHEETCAKE, FATS NOVEMBER, and TUESDAY FOR TOY PIANO (for Mark Robson); his new opera, THE GOLEM OF LA JOLLA; and a new collaboration with Al Pacino.

 Michael received a Santa Monica Arts Commission Grant for THE WEB OPERA, his online film/opera, an official selection at 34 film festivals, recently featured at the NEW MUSIC GATHERING-2021, composed to raise awareness of cyber-abuse.